razc411/ridingthecode/TCP_UDP_Transfer_Assgn2/TCP_UDP_Transfer_Assgn2/ReadMe.txt

 Issues
 - Can freeze and have the connection bug out when trying to disconnect a TCP connection.
 - Cannot be used on localhost
+- Never got a chance to get the stat screen working

 Things to Know when using this program: